Why Microsoft Dynamics 365 is - or is not - perfect for contract management

 The Growing Value of Microsoft Dynamics 365

 Dynamics 365 can and does deliver tremendous business value to many organizations.
 Over the past few years, it is progressively broadening the footprint to whom it delivers such value.
 Dynamics 365 has become one of the top five customer relationship management systems in the market along with Salesforce, SAP, Oracle, and Adobe.
-Its popularity continues to increase with staggering growth; a few data points of which you are likely unaware: Microsoft cited in the FY 20 Q2 earnings report an increase of Dynamics revenue of 12%.
-This increase in revenue was driven primarily by the growth in Dynamics 365.
-Q3 revenue growth for Dynamics 365 was noted at 42% with Q3 in at 47%, Q4 in at 42%, and Q1 2021 growth figures in at 38%.
+Its popularity continues to increase with staggering growth; a few data points of which you are likely unaware: Microsoft cited that Dynamics contributed $5.4 billion to its revenue in the 2023 fiscal year, growing 16% year over year, faster than almost all other major product categories.
+This is double the growth rate of Microsoft as a whole.

 An obvious question presents itself: “What is driving such growth?”
 This growth is attributable to three main factors.
 First, the cloud-based CRM environment is experiencing tremendous growth.
 According to various reports, CRM software is now the biggest software market in the world, its growth is not slowing down, and CRM revenues are expected to reach $80 billion by 2025.
 This growth is particularly focused on the SaaS/cloud market as opposed to the on-premises market.
 By way of clarification, MS Dynamics is Microsoft’s older on-premises product whereas Dynamics 365 is their cloud-based product.
 Also worthy of note; Dynamics 365 consists of various modules including F&O, though for purposes of this blog, the focus is primarily on the CRM tool.

-Similarly, Office 365 revenue continues to grow with 21% year over year growth reported from 2019 to 2020.
-The Office 365 suite – now rebranded as Microsoft 365 - includes such productivity tools as Outlook, Word, PowerPoint, Excel, Teams, OneDrive and SharePoint.
-While Dynamics 365 is not part of the Microsoft 365 suite, it is a natural extension for many companies.
-A company which has adopted Microsoft 365 already has the blessing of its IT, Compliance and Executive Management Teams – thus paving the way for Dynamics 365.
+Similarly, Office 365 commercial revenue continues to grow at 15% year over year from 2022 to 2023.
+The Microsoft 365 platform - includes such productivity tools as Outlook, Word, PowerPoint, Excel, Teams, OneDrive, SharePoint, and more recently, Dynamics.
+A company that has adopted Microsoft 365 already has the blessing of its IT, Compliance and Executive Management Teams – thus paving the way for Dynamics 365.
 The cloud-based nature of the application and the end user’s familiarity with the Microsoft model also enable end-user adoption and provide for a more seamless rollout.

 Microsoft Dynamics 365 and Contract Management

-MS Dynamics and Dynamics 365 are customer relationship management systems that primarily empower your sales teams to manage their sales opportunities.
-More specifically, Dynamics 365 allows your sales team to manage its prospects and customers, to track opportunities and renewals, and to schedule tasks related to both.
-Further, with Sales Navigator, your Sales Team can readily search the LinkedIn network for new leads and to save such leads directly as CRM records.
+Dynamics 365 is a customer relationship management system that primarily empowers your sales teams to manage their sales opportunities.
+Dynamics 365 allows your sales team to manage its prospects and customers, to track opportunities and renewals, and to schedule tasks related to both.
+Further, with Sales Navigator, your Sales Team can readily search the LinkedIn network for new leads and save such leads directly as CRM records.

 Empowering your reps with tools to allow them to close more deals and to do so faster allows your organization to recognize more revenue and to do so more efficiently.